-Most people find it difficult to decide what to do when they finish education.
-Young people with disabilities or learning difficulties are no exception!
-Often, young people with disabilities and difficulties will work and study alongside other colleagues, sometimes with adjustments to support them to study or work to their best ability.
+People with disabilities and difficulties usually work and study alongside non-disabled colleagues.
+Sometimes they need adjustments to support them to study or work to their best ability.

 Some young people need more support, for example those with some kinds of learning difficulties.
 These young people may benefit from a more supported study scheme or work environment.
-There are local learning providers which can help, and as you get older schemes like supported internships can help you get ready for work.
+There are local learning providers experienced in supporting people with all kinds of difficulties and disabilities.
+For older young people, schemes like supported internships help people into suitable work.